0si43/PiecesOfPaper/README.md

 # Contributing
 Like Paper is started as indevidual project, but welcome to contribute!
-If you want to contribute, clone tihs repository, and pull request to `develop` branch!
+If you want to contribute, fork tihs repository, and pull request to `develop` branch!

+If you are a learner or a developer for similar app, feel free to clone this repo.
+I will happy to contribute your new project😃

 # Any complaints?
-If you have any complaints about this app, please make an issue!
+If you have any complaints about this app, please [make an issue](https://github.com/0si43/LikePaper/issues/new)!

 # License
 MIT License